radiant/radiant-twitter-extension/README.md

 	<r:twitter:tweets user="screen_name" list="list_name" />

-The default presentation of tweets is exactly as [specified by Twitter](https://dev.twitter.com/terms/display-guidelines) and if you include their widget script and the provided css it should all just work.
+The default presentation of tweets is exactly as [suggested by Twitter](https://dev.twitter.com/terms/display-guidelines) and if you include their widget script and the provided css it should all just work.
 If you want to present tweets differently, a range of more detailed radius tags is available.
 This is a slightly more compact format:

 	<r:twitter:tweets user="screen_name" />
 	  <li class="tweet">